 - 1. Completed Application for Admission to the Graduate School; - 2.
+Official transcript(s)

-Official transcript(s) from all universities or colleges attended; - 3.
-Official copy of one of the following: GRE (with writing score), GMAT or MCAT, PCAT, OAT, DAT or equivalent. - Two letters of recommendation from professors, physicians, or other appropriate professionals that address the applicant's potential for success in a graduate program; and - 5.
-A 500-word personal statement that addresses the applicant's professional goals, readiness for graduate school, and potential for completing the M.S.
+- 3. Official copy of one of the following: GRE (with writing score), GMAT or MCAT, PCAT, OAT, DAT or equivalent. - 4.
+Two letters of recommendation from professors, physicians, or other appropriate professionals that address the applicant's potential for success in a graduate program; and - A 500-word personal statement that addresses the applicant's professional goals, readiness for graduate school, and potential for completing the M.S.
 B.M.S. program.